FOR IMMEDIATE RELEASE

 How else will the Gordon community honor both the holiday and the inauguration?
 Chris Carlson, associate dean of students, will watch and re-read Dr. King's "I have a dream" speech, and invite A. J. Gordon Scholars to think anew about the speech.

 Alec Lewis, a sophomore political science and theatre arts major, says he tries each year "to remember the seriousness of the charge that (Dr. King) made.
 I try to think about where we are in comparison to where we were when he gave the speech and what we as a country, and what we as Christians, can do to move toward the dream that Dr. King laid out."

 The day after Dr. King's holiday, several professors, staff and students will view the historic presidential inauguration.
 Lawrence Holcomb, assistant professor of sociology, will attend the event in Washington, D.C., with his family.
 Phoebe Bronson, a freshman from Virginia, also will travel with friends to attend the event.
-On campus, the Center for Educational Technology will screen the inauguration live from MacDonald Auditorium--which seats 400--in the Ken Olsen Science Center.
+On campus, the Center for Technology Services will screen the inauguration live from MacDonald Auditorium--which seats 400--in the Ken Olsen Science Center.

 "My prayer is that the image of the noble and stalwart Barack Obama, placing his hand on the Lincoln bible, and taking the Oath of Office, will give all Americans the strength to re-examine our extraordinary and complex history in a spirit of openness, honesty, compassion and grace," Holcomb said.